Measure equivalence and coarse equivalence for unimodular locally compact groups: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Uri Bader, Yves Cornulier and Christian Rosendal for interesting comments and suggestions, and the anonymous referee for pointing out a mistake in a previous version of the paper.
+The authors would like to thank Uri Bader, Yves Cornulier, Damien Gaboriau and Christian Rosendal for interesting comments and suggestions, and the anonymous referees for suggesting a number of improvements and for pointing out a mistake in a previous version of the paper.
 DK and JK gratefully acknowledge the financial support from the Villum Foundation (grant no.~7423) and the DFF-Research project \emph{Automorphisms and Invariants of Operator Algebras} (grant no.~7014-00145B).
+SR acknowledges the financial support from Vetenskapsr{\r{a}}det's Starting Grant no. 2018-04243.
 DK and SR would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme {\it Operator Algebras: Subfactors and their Applications} (supported by EPSRC Grant Number EP/K032208/1) where work on this paper was undertaken.